og-shawn-crigger/cibitly/README.md

-Simple Bit.ly API Interface for CodeIgniter, First commit (whoop)
+Simple Bit.ly API Interface for CodeIgniter -> Still trying to figure out get tags sorry for any errors.
 ===========================================

 NOTES